 I hope you liked the initial WordPress Checklist.
 Use this as a base and do the setup for all your fresh WordPress Setup, and you can use this to check your existing WordPress websites to make them more robust and secured for the future.

 Thank you for supporting us.
-If you like this kind of checklist, then Subscribe to Our Newsletter to receive a notification on new articles, checklist, latest deals etc.…
+If you like this kind of checklist, then Subscribe to Our Newsletter to receive a notification on new articles, checklists, latest deals etc.…

 We have also compiled a list of WordPress tools that we use and recommend to make things more manageable; you can check the article here – Best WordPress Tools: A Useful 101 Guide For Web Developers.